nickpcrogers/shell-magic/README.md

 Some small single-purpose (sometimes very specific) scripts I might want later.

 ## hfind.sh
 A neat string of piped header shell commands to find a c(++) header in your system.
-I didn't write this but I have since lost the source.
+I didn't write this but I have since lost the source (some random StackOverflow post).

 ## ipfind.py
 Find available IPs in a subnet.